joon0516/personal-website/_posts/2024-05-23-first-post.md

 Indeed, you can extend this to show that the Dirichlet function is not Riemann-integrable on $$\mathbb{R}$$.

 You can now see that Riemann-integration is not perfect.
 In addition to poor handling of functions with many discontinuities, it also has a problem with unbounded functions, such as $$\int_{-1}^1 \frac{1}{x} dx$$.
-Now you are wondering, is there a solution to these problems?
+Now you may be wondering, is there a solution to this problem?
 The answer is yes: [Lebesgue-integration](https://en.wikipedia.org/wiki/Lebesgue_integration).
-Lebesgue definition of integral uses horizontal slabs that are not necessarily rectangles unlike Riemann's, and it can compute intergrals for a much wider range of functions including the Dirichlet function.
+The Lebesgue definition of integral uses horizontal slabs that are not necessarily rectangles, unlike Riemann's, and it can compute intergrals for a much wider range of functions including the Dirichlet function.

 Learning more about the Lebesgue-integration is left as an exercise to the reader.